evavormschlag/automl-appl/README.md

 - Sobol initialization strongly influences the outcome:
   Each seed produces a different Sobol sequence, leading to different initial evaluations and therefore different optimization trajectories.
-- 3 of 5 results of different seeds have the best learning rate of 0.1.
+- 2 of 5 results of different seeds have the best learning rate of 0.3.
 That is the upper bound.
   This indicates that the optimal region may lie beyond the current bound.
-- The remaining two seeds exhibit noisy behavior and high posterior uncertainty.
+- The remaining three seeds exhibit noisy behavior and high posterior uncertainty.
   It suggests that the number of evaluations may be too small to stabilize the surrogate function.

 To improve the stability and quality of the optimization results, I would recommend the following: